natewatson999/node-virustotal/README.md

 ### makePrivateConnection.getFileNetworkActivity
 This function asks Virustotal for a network activity report for a particular file.
 There are 3 parameters.
 The first one is either an MD5, SHA1, or SHA256; with SHA256 being the least non-preferred one.
 The other two parameters are the usual response and error callbacks with the usual parameters.
 The response might not have a response_code.

+### makePrivateConnection.getClusters
+This function asks Virustotal for a cluster analysis of the files submitted for a particular date.
+There are 5 parameters.
+The first 3 are a year, month, and date; in 4 digit, 2 digit, and 2 digit numbers respectively.
+The last two are the usual response and error callbacks with the usual parameters.
+The cluster list may be of length 0 or greater.

 ### makePrivateConnection example
 ```
 var con = vt.makePrivateConnection();